SergeyIvanov87/Code-Metric-Visualizer-Platform/README.md

 ### Analysis UC

-To collect & check code metrics during your casual activities or making refactoring by demand using API
+To collect & check code metrics during your casual activities or making refactoring by demand using API.
+To find more details, please check out for the [Analysis UC diagram](diagrams/analysis_UC.png)

 ### Analytic UC

-Collect & store code metric in [Round-Robin-Database](https://oss.oetiker.ch/rrdtool) on a regular basis automatically
+Collect & store code metric in [Round-Robin-Database](https://oss.oetiker.ch/rrdtool) on a regular basis automatically.
+To find more details, please check out for the [Analytic UC diagram](diagrams/analytic_UC.png)

 # Prerequisites